lrspeiser/sigmagravity/README.md

 ### 5.4.
 Milky Way (Gaia DR3): Star‑level RAR (this repository)

 **Why this subsection?** The SPARC RAR (§5.1) tests Σ‑Gravity on rotation‑curve bins for 166 disks.
 Here we validate the saturated‑well tail model at the finest resolution: individual Milky Way stars from Gaia DR3.
-This provides a direct, per‑star comparison of observed and predicted radial accelerations without binning or azimuthal averaging, quantifying the model's accuracy across the Galactic disk.
+This provides a direct, per‑star comparison of observed and suggested radial accelerations without binning or azimuthal averaging, quantifying the model's accuracy across the Galactic disk.

 **Zero‑shot validation:** This is a strict out‑of‑sample test.
 The Σ‑kernel parameters {A₀, ℓ₀, p, n_coh} and gate exponents were calibrated on SPARC and frozen before applying to the Milky Way.
 No MW‑specific tuning was performed.
 The only inputs are the MW baryonic mass model and the fitted boundary radius R_b; the kernel formula itself is identical to SPARC.